vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 ```

-In App.js copy paste the following code :
+In App.js copy-paste the following code :
 #### App.js
 ```javascript
 import React, { Component } from "react";